Patch Notes – Valorant – How to play the operators after patch 1.09

 Source:

-The Operator in took some serious nerfs, which is why fans of the one-shot weapon are now wondering: is the Operator still playable?
+The Operator in took some serious nerfs, which is why fans of the one-shot are now wondering: is the Operator still playable?
 That’s the question we want to answer today.

-In patch 1.09, Riot Games decided to nerf the Operator.
-The sniper rifle can dominate an entire game in the right hands.
+In patch 1.09, Games decided to nerf the Operator.
+The sniper rifle can an entire game in the right hands.
 Especially in public games, a good player could thus dictate the course of the entire match, which is why Riot decided to severely weaken the weapon.

 Operator changes